reactjs/react.dev/content/tutorial/tutorial.md

 >Note
 >
 >In [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), you need to always call `super` when defining the constructor of a subclass.
-All React component classes that have a `constructor` should start it with a `super(props)` call.
+All React component classes that have a `constructor` should start with a `super(props)` call.

 Now we'll change the Square's `render` method to display the current state's value when clicked: